 Weighty openings and grand declarations often

-Have one or two purple patches tacked on
+Have one or two purple patches tacked on, that gleam

 Far and wide, when Diana’s grove and her altar,